-Farmyard CCTV systems are best installed by a specialist such as Crown Securities UK as many factors need to be taken into account to ensure a secure system.
+Farmyard security CCTV systems are best installed by a specialist contractor such as Crown Securities UK.
+Many factors need to be taken into account to ensure a secure network.

 CCTV cameras are usually linked by wireless access points to your existing Wi-Fi router, allowing farmers to view captured footage on a PC, tablet or smartphone.

 Recorders can be triggered by PR sensors and footage used to monitor livestock and barns where machinery is stored.

 Latest CCTV used by wildlife enthusiasts can be useful for farmers who want a mobile option (useful for monitoring potential fly-tipping spots).

 A camera can operate for up to 12 months on a single set of batteries and take photographs, or capture video is PIR beams are broken.
 More expensive versions have SIM cards to send alerts and even beam HD images wirelessly.

 Some farm security systems also offer all-in-one solutions with security cameras, video capture, LED floodlighting and audible warnings built into the same equipment.